sethmoney/simpleAIgameattempt/README.md

 # simpleAIgameattempt
-can i make a game with grim without any coding knowledge?
+can i make a game with grim without any coding knowledge? - basically no